SierraFoxhound/react-ecommerce-demo/README.md

 -See dynamic cart totals

-Still in progress — backend integration, authentication, and deployment coming soon.
+Still in progress — backend integration and deployment coming soon.

 ## Tech Stack